 Last year Arkansas Peace Week included over 40 events, hosted by dozens of organizations throughout our state.
 These events featured education, service and outreach activities promoting peacemaking, non-violence, social justice, ecological stewardship, and community building.

-In 2020, we as you to consider hosting a virtual or on-line peace related event or include peace related curriculum in your programs during Arkansas Peace Week.
+In 2021, consider hosting a peace related event or include peace related curriculum in your programs during Arkansas Peace Week.

 Here are some ideas:

 - Faith Activities: Encourage your church, synagogue, or mosque to incorporate messages of peace and justice in their education and worship plans.